pointonsoftware/pscore/README.md

 ## Contributing

-A developer guide document is currently worked on and will be uploaded soon.
+A developer guide document is available in the [doc folder](doc/Developer%20Guide.docx) and can be used to setup the project.

- But even without it, you can already start contributing to the project!
-Once able to build, you can make your changes and submit a pull request.
+ Once able to build, you can make your changes and submit a pull request!

 ---